Table of Contents

 - Bryant condensing units available with R-410A refrigerant

-Bryant is a sister company of Carrier, therefore, some of Carrier’s engineering goes into the Bryant condensing units.
-As this is concerned some of the parts in Bryant condensing units are proprietary and can only be purchased through a Bryant (or Carrier) parts dealer.
-Carrier and Bryant do have a good network of parts dealers and typically any type of part for any type of system can be shipped overnight but these proprietary parts are not cheap.
+Bryant is a sister company of Carrier.
+Therefore, some of Carrier’s engineering goes into the Bryant condensing units.
+As this is concerned, some of the parts in Bryant condensing units are proprietary and can only be purchased through a Bryant (or Carrier) parts dealer.
+Carrier and Bryant do have a good network of parts dealers, and typically any part for any system can be shipped overnight, but these proprietary parts are not cheap.

 On the other hand, the engineering is sound, and the product is a quality product provided it is properly installed and maintained on a regular schedule.
 That is important with any brand of HVAC equipment.
 Carrier and Bryant also have basic requirements for dealers and the training of their technicians, so you will more than likely get a technician that is very familiar with systems and repair promptly.